Building Safety Levy 2026: a tradesperson's quick guide

 To ensure compliance with the new regulations, tradespeople should:

 - Stay updated with the latest legislative changes by visiting the official Building Safety Levy page.
+Regularly checking for updates ensures that tradespeople are aware of any changes or new requirements.

 - Engage in continuous professional development to understand new safety requirements.
+This might involve attending workshops, training sessions, or webinars organised by industry bodies.

 - Utilise digital project management tools for efficient documentation and compliance tracking.
+These tools can help tradespeople maintain comprehensive records, streamline project management, and ensure that all regulatory requirements are met.

 External resources

 For the full legal text and detailed requirements, visit the official Building Safety Levy page.
+This page provides comprehensive information on the levy, including guidance notes, legislative updates, and FAQs that can help tradespeople understand their obligations and responsibilities under the new regulations.

 FAQs